 The art and animation, done by Madhouse, are….okay.
 Most of the character art is good, if not somewhat ugly.
 Toua’s hair is cool, but his eyes are freaky and his body is almost grotesquely detailed and skinny.
 That part in the OP where you see him nearly naked is more worrying than attractive.
 Why he’s nearly naked in the opening, I do not know.
 I’m almost certain you usually wear clothes in baseball.

 The animation is alright, but I don’t believe it’s some of Madhouse’s better works.

-The music is fantastic, with part notes to the awesome OP done by Pay Money to my Pain.
+The music is fantastic, with particular notes to the awesome OP done by Pay Money to my Pain.

-This was nearly an ‘undecided’ but I think the characters could be strong enough to support this show even in spite of the baseball snoozefest, and despite not liking baseball I do have a soft spot for sports anime.
+This was nearly an ‘undecided’ but I think the characters could be strong enough to support this show even in spite of the baseball snoozefest.
+Despite not liking baseball, I do have a soft spot for sports anime.